 As you may know, Medicare Advantage plans are different in each County, so you'll need to go to the area where you live (below).

 How-To Enroll in a 2020 Medicare Advantage Plan in Oregon

 Most people living in Oregon, age 65 and older, qualify to enroll in Medicare Advantage.
 An exception is a disqualifying illness, such as End-Stage Renal Disease (ESRD).

 You are only allowed to join, drop or change plans during a Medicare Election Period.
 The period between 15 October and 7 December is the Annual Election Period (AEP).
 That's when most folks make changes to their Medicare.

 Most of us also get an Individual Election Period (IEP), but it only comes around once.
 Your IEP is based on your 65th birthday.
 It starts the month before and ends the month after, so you have plenty of time.

 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.

 - Go to www.Medicare.gov and enroll through the government website.
 From there you can look up your medications, compare plans, and get your application started online.

-- Use an independent insurance agent.
+- Use an independent Oregon insurance agent.
 This is the best way to go if you need someone to help advise you.

-For more information about the Medicare program, visit http://cms.gov.
-This page is maintained by David Bynon and was last updated on .
+This Medicare Advantage plan information is maintained by David Bynon and was last updated on .